olliephillips/iotUI.js/README.md

 # iotUI.js

-It's a grand sounding name for just three controls, but that's all there is currently, just three controls - a Thermometer, a Tank and a Switch.
+It's a grand sounding name for just four controls, but that's all there is currently, just four controls - a Thermometer, a Tank, a Switch and, a Controller.

 This is totally a "work-in-progress".